-In AC power system, power factor is a very important parameter that defines how efficiently electric power is being utilized by the load.
+In an AC power system, the power factor is a very important parameter that defines how efficiently electrical power is being utilized by the load.
 It is a rational number between -1 and 1 but has no unit.
 The power factor of a system depends on the type of load present, whether resistive, inductive or capacitive.
 The inductive and capacitive load has a negative impact on the power factor of the system.
 Poor power factor results in an increase in current drained by the load.

 Power factor can be defined as the ratio of real power (Active power) to the apparent power.
-It can also be defined as the absolute value of cosine of phase shift between the voltage and current in an AC circuit.
+It can also be defined as the absolute value of the cosine of the phase shift between the voltage and current in an AC circuit.
 It is denoted by the Greek alphabet λ (Lambda).

 Power factor (λ) = Active power/Apparent power

 ‘Φ’ is the phase angle between voltage and current

 It is the true power transmitted to the load for energy conversion.
 For example, motor consumes the true power from the circuit and convert it into mechanical power, whereas lamps, on the other hand, convert the same into light.
 It is represented by the letter P.

 Reactive power (kW)

 Reactive power is the power required to produce the magnetic field in motors and transformer and has a direct impact on the power factor.
 It is represented by the letter Q.

 Apparent power is the product of voltage and current consumed by a load irrespective of their phase angle.
 It is the combination of real and reactive powers.
 It is represented by the letter S.